Diffusion Models in Simulation-Based Inference: A Tutorial Review: Special Use Cases of the Score: Compositional and Guided Inference

 Compositional estimation can be extended to Markov models by learning a local score estimator for $\nabla_{\thetab_t}\!\log p(\thetab_t \mid \y_n, \y_{n-1})$ which requires only single-step transitions from $\y_{n-1}$ to $\y_n$ during training \citep{gloeckler2025compositional}.
 This avoids the need to evolve a first-order Markov process over $N$ steps for each training instance.
 At inference, the individual scores can be aggregated similarly to \eqref{eq:compositional_score} across the time series:

 where $\Lambda(\thetab_t) = \sum_{n=1}^N \Sigma^{-1}_{t,n} + (1-N)\Sigma_t^{-1}$, and $\Sigma_t^{-1}$ and $\Sigma^{-1}_{t,n}$ are the denoising prior and posterior precision matrices respectively.
 The marginal prior score \smash{$\nabla_{\thetab_t}\!\log p(\thetab_t)$} is typically known analytically, while \citet{linhart2024diffusion} propose two approximation methods for \smash{$\Sigma^{-1}_{t,n}$}: \texttt{GAUSS}, which assumes that the posterior is Gaussian, and analytically computes the denoising posterior covariances; and \texttt{JAC}, which iteratively estimates them via Tweedie’s moment projection \citep{boys2024tweedie} using the Jacobian of the score model.
-Ensuring $\Lambda(\thetab_t)$ to be positive definite makes the approximation more stable \citep{gloeckler2025compositional}, but \citet{touron2025erroranalysiscompositionalscorebased} show that error accumulation under the assumptions of \texttt{GAUSS} is directly related to the sampling quality of each individual posterior.
+Ensuring $\Lambda(\thetab_t)$ to be positive definite makes the approximation more stable \citep{gloeckler2025compositional}, but \citet{touron2025erroranalysiscompositionalscorebased} show that error accumulation under the assumptions of \texttt{GAUSS} is directly related to the sampling quality of each individual posterior and provide a bound on the mean squared error between the compositional score and its estimate as a function of the individual score errors and the error in the estimation of the precision matrix $\Sigma^{-1}_{t,n}$.

 A key ingredient here is a proposal distribution $\y_n \sim q_n(\y)$ for generating single-step transitions at arbitrary time points $n$ without simulating the full-time horizon.
 Crucially, the support of the proposal should overlap with the support of the likelihood.
 If the proposal is too narrow, important regions of the transition space may never be explored; if it is too wide, the estimator may waste capacity on implausible transitions and learn slowly.

 \paragraph{Time-varying parameters} In recursive Bayesian estimation, the aim is to estimate the current latent state $\thetab_n$ given a sequence of past observations $\y_{1:n}$.
 This is a standard setting in filtering problems, where sequential Bayesian updates are carried out in high-dimensional dynamical systems using ensemble-based approximations such as the Ensemble Kalman Filter \citep{evensen2009data, houtekamer2016review}.
 The posterior distribution of interest is therefore